-Ghazni Towers Documentation Project
+Ghazni Towers Project, Afghanistan

 Support for the Cultural Heritage of Afghanistan

 The Cultural Heritage Center has entered into an inter-agency agreement with the U.S. National Park Service to provide professional training in archaeological and historical site management to cultural heritage specialists of the Ministry of Information and Culture of Afghanistan.
-The Afghan participants work with NPS personnel at National Parks in the American southwest and elsewhere in the U.S. on site management planning, documentation, inventory, preservation, and security; as well as public education and outreach, community relations, and collections management.
+The Afghan participants work with NPS personnel at National Parks in the American southwest and elsewhere in the United States on site management planning, documentation, inventory, preservation, and security; as well as public education and outreach, community relations, and collections management.

 UNESCO’S Database of National Cultural Heritage Laws